Michael Daley

-Michael John Daley (born 1 November 1965) is an Australian politician and has been the Attorney-General of New South Wales since 28 March 2023.
-He was previously the Leader of the Opposition in the Parliament of New South Wales from November 2018 to March 2019.
-He is the member of the New South Wales Legislative Assembly representing Maroubra for the Australian Labor Party since 2005.
-Daley is aligned with the Labor Right faction.
+Michael John Daley (born 1 November 1965) is an Australian politician who has served as the attorney general of New South Wales since 2023.
+He previously served as the leader of the opposition and leader of the New South Wales Labor Party from 2018 to 2019.
+He has been a member of the New South Wales Legislative Assembly for Maroubra since 2005.